- Car Reviews

 Limited rear headroom.
 As if you care

 What is it?

 A Toyota hot hatch, if you want to hugely downplay it.
 Because it’s actually far more significant and exciting than that.
 And very much not a Yaris as you know it.
 Here’s the score: the regulations that govern top line rallying dictate that your car has to be based on an existing road car.
 This is called homologation and although your rally car can deviate from the road formula in many areas, in some key ones it can’t.

 Until now.
-Because what Toyota has done is design a rally car from the ground up.
+Because what Toyota did ahead of the GR Yaris's unveil in early 2020 was design a rally car from the ground up.
 OK, it’s still a compromise, but the compromise here isn’t happy shopper meets WRC, it’s hot hatch meets WRC.
 And when your starting point is hot hatch, you’re already pitching the car at an audience that is willing to accept compromise.

 So how much of it is shared with the standard Yaris?